jithingithub99/Teleport-Merits-Demerits-over-ssh/README.md

 Demerits
 --------------

+1)Teleport software must be running on every server to be managed by Teleport access.

+2)Complex setup: in addition to the Teleport software on each server, a Teleport Proxy and TeleportAuth server must also be built and maintained for each cluster.

+3)CLI-only client scares off non-engineers.

+4)User credentials are assigned across a full cluster rather than server-by-server.

+5)Backend configuration required to store audit logs (AWS S3 / DynamoDB, required by teleport to store session logs).

+6)Teleport agent audit logs are only accessible through the UI or backend storage.

+7)Complex pricing model.

+8)Teleport community edition supports only uses local users or github for identity-based authentication.only community support is available.No RBAC,No SSO   integration,No paid support available
- 1) When deployed in agentless mode :-

- Teleport can be deployed with a tiny footprint as an authentication gateway/proxy and you can keep your existing SSH servers on the nodes.
+9) When deployed in agentless mode : Teleport can be deployed with a tiny footprint as an authentication gateway/proxy and you can keep your existing SSH servers on the nodes.
 But some Teleport features, such as cluster introspection, will not be available unless the Teleport SSH daemon is present on all cluster nodes.

-2)Teleport software must be running on every server to be managed by Teleport access.
-3)Complex setup: in addition to the Teleport software on each server, a Teleport Proxy and TeleportAuth server must also be built and maintained for each cluster.
-4)CLI-only client scares off non-engineers.
-5)User credentials are assigned across a full cluster rather than server-by-server.
-6)Backend configuration required to store audit logs (AWS S3 / DynamoDB, required by teleport to store session logs).
-7)Teleport agent audit logs are only accessible through the UI or backend storage.
-8)Complex pricing model.
-9)Teleport community edition supports only uses local users or github for identity-based authentication.only community support is available.No RBAC,No SSO   integration,No paid support available